wangyg19/CMBProbe/README.md

 # CMBProbe
 This is the Python package for generating AC discrepancy maps in the paper

 >Jan Hamann, Quoc T. Le Gia, Ian H. Sloan, Yu Guang Wang and Robert S. Womersley.
-[A New Probe of Gaussianity and Isotropy for CMB Maps](). arXiv preprint arXiv:, 2019.
+[A New Probe of Gaussianity and Isotropy for CMB Maps](https://arxiv.org/abs/1911.11442). arXiv preprint arXiv:1911.11442, 2019.

 ## Abstract
-We introduce a newmathematical tool (a direction-dependent probe) to analyse the randomness of purported isotropic Gaussian random fields on the sphere.
-We apply the probe to assess the full-sky cosmic microwave background (CMB) temperature maps produced by the Planck collaboration (PR2 2015 and PR3 2018), with special attention to the inpainted maps.
-To study the randomness of the fields represented by each map we use the autocorrelation of the sequence of probe coefficients (which are just the full-sky Fourier coefficients $a_{\ell 0}$ if the z axis is taken in the probe direction).
-If the field is isotropic and Gaussian then the probe coefficients for a given direction should be realisations of uncorrelated scalar Gaussian variables.
-We find that for most of the maps there are many directions for which this is not the case.We make a first attempt at justifying the features of the temperature maps that are contributing to the apparent lack of randomness.
-In the case of Commander 2015 we mimic an aspect of the observed behavior with a model field that is Gaussian but not isotropic.
-In contrast, the non-inpainted 2018 SEVEM map (which has visible equatorial pollution) is modelled by an isotropic Gaussian random field plus a non-random needlet-like structure located near the galactic center.
+We introduce a new mathematical tool (a direction-dependent probe) to analyse the randomness of purported isotropic Gaussian random fields on the {sphere}.
+We apply the probe to assess the full-sky cosmic microwave background (CMB) temperature maps produced by the {\it Planck} collaboration (PR2 2015 and PR3 2018), with special attention to the inpainted maps.
+To study the randomness of the fields represented by each map we use the autocorrelation of the sequence of probe coefficients (which are just the full-sky Fourier coefficients $a_{\ell,0}$ if the $z$ axis is taken in the probe direction).
+If the field is {isotropic and Gaussian} then the probe coefficients for a given direction should be realisations of uncorrelated scalar Gaussian random variables.
+We find that for most of the maps there are many directions for which this is not the case.
+We make a first attempt at justifying the features of the temperature maps that contribute to the apparent lack of randomness.
+In the case of \texttt{Commander} 2015 we mimic an aspect of the observed behaviour with a model field that is Gaussian but not isotropic.
+In contrast, the non-inpainted 2018 \texttt{SEVEM} map (which has visible equatorial pollution) is modelled by an isotropic Gaussian random field plus a non-random needlet-like structure located near the galactic centre.

 ## Dependent Package
 The codes have been tested in Python 3.6 environment.
 The CMBProbe relies on healpy package